MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -TaskSequence

 Specify a task sequence object for this media to run.
+To get this object, use the [Get-CMTaskSequence](Get-CMTaskSequence.md) cmdlet.

 ```yaml
 Type: IResultObject